crespi-lang/crespi-docs/docs/feature-parity.md

 ## Notes and Known Gaps

 - **Type checking**: optional; only run when explicitly requested (`--check`).
+- **Concurrency runtime**: async/await tasks are eager today; no scheduler, threads, or actors yet.
 - **Assignment expressions**: not supported (statements only, by design).

 ## Verification Checklist